 Riverside Roller Rink (No. 1) Riverside Roller Rink (No. 2) Riverside Arena (No. 3) 1947 Riverside Arena (No 3) 1950

-Riverside Roller Rink (No. 2) was built immediately following the destruction of the first rink.
-It was opened in September, 1940, and operated until December, 1945.
-It was built with wood walls and a truss type roof.
-Although it may appear fairly large in this picture, this rink was about half the length of the current rink.
 This early picture of Riverside Arena No. 3 was probably taken sometime in 1947.
-It shows the third rink before any of the several additions were added.
-Riverside Arena No. 2 remained open during the construction of the third rink which was built on the adjacent property.
-With the new front sign and outer lobby now added, this is the Riverside Arena that many people remember.
-Other than an additional forty foot of building length added in 1952, this was the general appearance of the building front for many years.
-In 1957, a new skate room aisle and practice area were also added on the back.
+It shows the third building before any of the several additions were added.
+The second building remained open during the construction of the third rink, which was built on the adjacent property.
+With a new front sign and outer lobby added, this is the Riverside Arena that many local people remember.
+Other than an additional forty foot of building length added in 1952, this was the general appearance of the arena for many years.
+In 1957, a new skate room aisle and practice area were added on the back.
 Taken in 1995, this picture shows how Riverside Arena still looks today.
-In 1978, the lobby was moved to the back of the building to take advantage of the ample rear parking.
+In 1978, the lobby was moved to the back of the building to take advantage of ample rear parking.
 In 1990, additional property was acquired, and a complete exterior and interior renovation was completed in celebration of our 50th anniversary.
-A new sign, parking, illumination, sidewalks and landscaping were just part of the exterior refit.
+A new sign, additional parking, building illumination, sidewalks and landscaping were just part of the exterior refit.
+Still owned and operated by the LaMay family, in 2010, Riverside Arena will be celebrating its 70th anniversary!

 Riverside Roller Rink (No. 1)